vv01f/apgpjs/README.md

 ## why?

-because it makes sense to encrypt kommunikation although email is not secure at least the information transported in the body can be secured e.g. you can be contacted by customers via a web form and they do not need to fear someone reading the credentials they had to give for proper identification.
+1. because it makes sense to encrypt communikation although email is not secure at least the information transported in the body can be secured
+2. e.g. you can be contacted by customers via a web form and they do not need to fear someone reading the credentials they had to give for proper identification
+3. to enable people that do not have a dedicated email client to send you encrypted email

 ## how to start